 The Group has a policy in place which prohibits donations being made that would: (i) improperly influence legislation or regulation, (ii) promote political views or ideologies, and (iii) fund political causes.
-As an organisation, we are strictly non-political.
+As an organisation, we are strictly non-political and do not allow political spending.
 We do not get involved in political activities, support political parties or have any political links.
-In line with this, no political donations were made in the year ended 31 December 2017.

 More on our approach to banking